jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 As with last week, I've picked some examples from around the community for different approaches to my own.
 This week also saw a [useful macro](https://github.com/NedHarding/Advent2020/blob/main/AdventOfCodeInput.yxmc) by Ned Harding which will download and parse the input from the Advent of Code site.
 I also played with a version of this, which will [download the leaderboard](https://github.com/jdunkerley/adventofcode/blob/master/Build%20Leaderboard.yxmd) so I could play with the results - and see if anyone had beaten Nicole Johnson yet!

-Some of the puzzles this week involve some complicate workflows so I will do my best to explain them as clearly as I can.
+Some of the puzzles this week involve some complicated workflows so I will do my best to explain them as clearly as I can.
 Where I can't find a substantially different approach (or don't understand the other one!)
 I haven't included below.

 ## [Day 6 - Custom Customs](https://adventofcode.com/2020/day/6)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-6/m-p/676470)